Common skin conditions in Australia with prevention tips

 - Minimise sun exposure - sunscreen with a high SPF and protective clothing will help.

-- Options for treatment are varied.
+- Options for management are varied.
 Simple skin-lightening products to mask dark patches may help.

 Some common skin conditions found in Australia are eczema, acne, psoriasis and sun-related damage such as skin burns or skin cancer.
 Less severe and milder cases like mild acne or dryness can usually be self-managed with over-the-counter products and good skin care.
 Seek a medical opinion with your doctor if you experience any of the following red flag symptoms:- Any rash that persists and won't go away, causes pain or starts to bleed or cause skin swelling.